AhlemKaabi/simple_shell/README.md

 ## Notes
 * This shell does not handle aliases, comments, variables or history.
-* This shell handle Ctrl+C: ./hsh do not quit when the user inputs ^C
+* This shell handle Ctrl+C: ./hsh do not quit when the user inputs ^C.
+* This shell handle Ctrl+D: ./hsh do quit when the user input ^D.

 ### Bugs
-update the env variable OLDPWD and PWD using the `cd` builtin command
+Update the env variable OLDPWD and PWD using the `cd` builtin command.

 ### TO DOs
-* Handling variables replacement
+* Handling variables replacement.
-* Handling the command seperator ;
+* Handling the command seperator ; .
-* Handling && and || logical operators
+* Handling && and || logical operators.
-* Handle the $? variable
+* Handle the $? variable.
-* Handle the $$ variable
+* Handle the $$ variable.
-* Support the history feature
+* Support the history feature.
-* Support the file input
+* Support the file input.

 ### Authors